cole-h06/Verity/README.md

 # Approach

 Sources and claims form a bipartite graph.
-Each edge represents a source asserting a claim about a product spec.
+Each edge represents a source asserting a claim.
 Verity treats the dataset as a network rather than a collection of independent observations.
 <p align="center">
   <img src="images/source_claim_graph.png" width="520">
 </p>